SGunwal/HyperLocalTuning/NeuralNetwork_Code/README.md

 The following directions are for both types of models:

 1. In the second cell, please provide the directories of the data files, Optuna trained model file, and the full output directory with the Excel (.xlsx) file name.
 2. In addition, please specify a Gurobi environment to run the solver.
 The model is too large for the free version, so at least an academic license is required.
-In case you do not have access to a license or have any other issues, please see section 3 ("GUROBI LICENSE") provided below.
 3. Finally, run all the remaining cells.
 The output is printed as a log of the final cell and as an Excel file in the output directory.
 4. In the case of `CNN_HLS.ipynb`, please mention the number of dense layers of the model (3 or 5).